 Want to work with a full-stack software developer?
-Not before you know everything about the techies who call themselves full-stackers.
+You should not do so before you know more about the techies who call themselves full-stackers.

 Slowly and steadily, every company is turning into a software company.
 Just like Microsoft chief Satya Nadella says, “All companies are software companies.
-You have to start thinking and operating like a digital company”.
-So no matter if you’re operating a cement company in Nebraska or a multi-cuisine restaurant in Zurich, you’d need software developers for your company, and this is what makes you a software development company.
-These are the people who will help you build and maintain the software required for your business.
+You have to start thinking and operating like a digital company.”
+So no matter if you’re operating a cement company in Nebraska or a multi-cuisine restaurant in Zurich, you’d need engineers for your company, and this is what makes you a software development company.

-But software developers don’t mean to a single type of people.
-There are front-end developers, there are back-end developers, and there are full-stack developers.
-In this article, we’d be focusing on the last type: full-stack software developers and everything you need to know about them.
+However, describing someone as a software developer is a broad term—not one specific type of person.
+For example, there are front-end, back-end, and full-stack developers.
+In this article, we focus on the last type: full-stack software developers and what you need to know about them.

-This article will give you comprehensive information to make your conscious decision about hiring a full-stack developer or even a dedicated team.
+This article provides you with comprehensive information to make your decision about hiring a full-stack developer or even a dedicated team easier.

 Who Are Full Stack Developers?

-In technical terms, a full-stack developer is a person who is capable of working in all the layers of software development.
-If you’re confused with the “layers,” then bear with us for a minute.
-Full-stack engineers possess the capability of working in all three levels and hence are, therefore, in high demand.
+In technical terms, a full-stack developer is a person capable of working at all layers of software development.
+If you’re confused with the term “layers,” bear with us for a minute.
+Full-stack engineers are capable of working in all three levels and hence are, therefore, in high demand.
 According to the Stack Overflow 2022 survey, the most popular technologies are all connected to full-stack development, which also shows the incredible growth of this developing field, thus the demand for professionals.

-Software development has three main layers everyone should know about.
+Software development has three main layers.
 These are:

-A front end is part of a website/application that’s exposed to the end user.
-It interacts with the frontend part and consumes the service.
-The back end is the part that is hidden from the users.
-It can live on the web browser, cache managers, and in the server.
+A front-end is part of a website/application that’s exposed to the end user.
+It interacts with the front-end part and consumes the service.
+The back-end is the part that is hidden from the users.
+It can live on the web browser, cache manager, and on the server.
 Finally, you have the database layer where everything is stored.
 Whenever the user requests anything, the required information is retrieved from the database.
 When the information is created, the essential part gets stored in the database.

 The front-end comprises languages like HTML, CSS, and JavaScript.
-The back end has languages like PHP, Django, Node.js, .NET, and so on.
+The back end has languages like PHP, Django, Node.js, and .NET.
 Similarly, there are different types of databases, like MongoDB, MySQL, MariaDB, and PostgreSQL.

 A full-stack developer isn’t necessarily an expert in all three domains but can work, understand, and supervise the three domains.
-So by hiring a full-stack software developer, you’re getting an all-in-one pack that can take care of your software requirements end-to-end.
+So by hiring a full-stack software developer, you’re getting an all-in-one package that can take care of your software requirements—end-to-end.

 Full-Stack Developers by the Stack